-11 Trade receivables
+11 Trade receivables and due from related parties

-2022 AED '000 2021 AED '000 Trade receivables Due from related parties (note 12) 856,886 4,985 775,898 6,262 Less: Allowance for expected credit loss 861,871 (99,389) 782,160 (75,387) 762,482 706,773
+2023 AED '000 2022 AED '000 Trade receivables Due from related parties (note 12) 984,166 44,809 856,886 4,985 Less: Allowance for expected credit loss 1,028,975 (92,291) 861,871 (99,389) 936,684 762,482

-The average credit period of trade receivables is 60-90 days (2021: 60-90 days).
+The average credit period of trade receivables is 60-90 days (2022: 60-90 days).
 No interest is charged on trade and other receivables.
 The Group has adopted a policy of dealing with only creditworthy counterparties.
 Adequate credit assessment is made before accepting a new customer.
-Of the trade receivables balance at the end of the reporting period, AED 588.6 million representing 69% (2021: AED 362.8 million representing 47%) of the total trade receivables is due from government entities (note 12).
+Of the trade receivables balance at the end of the reporting period, AED 731.6 million representing 74 % (2022: AED 588.6 million representing 69%) of the total trade receivables is due from government entities.

-The Group measures the the allowance for expected credit loss on trade receivables at an amount equal to lifetime ECL.
+The Group measures the allowance for expected credit loss on trade receivables at an amount equal to lifetime ECL.
 The expected credit losses on trade receivables are estimated using a provision matrix by reference to past default experience of the debtor and an analysis of the debtor's current financial position, adjusted for factors that are specific to the debtors, general economic conditions of the industry in which the debtors operate and an assessment of both the current as well as the forecast direction of conditions at the reporting date.